basshelal/Wudooh/README.md

 ## All Fonts

-All fonts used by Wudooh are open source.
+All fonts used by Wudooh are open source but belong to their respective owners.
+I own none of these fonts.

 * Droid Arabic Naskh
 * Noto Naskh Arabic